digital-asset/daml/docs/source/json-api/index.rst

       "status": 200
     }

-Returns back the rights which were actually revoked as non-existing rights are ignored.
+Returns the rights that were actually granted.

 List Authenticated User Rights
 ******************************